OpenTermsArchive/contrib-versions/Lastpass/Privacy Policy.md

 *   Conducting research and analysis
 *   Providing cloud computing infrastructure

-Examples of how we may or disclose data for legal reasons may include:
+Examples of how we may disclose data for legal reasons include:

-*   As part of a sale or merger where all or substantially all of our assets are acquired, customer information will be one of the transferred assets.
+*   As part of a merger, sale of company assets, financing or acquisition of all or a portion of our business by another company where customer information will be one of the transferred assets.
 *   As required by law, for example, to comply with a valid subpoena or other legal process. when we believe in good faith that disclosure is necessary to protect our rights, or to protect your safety (or the safety of others). to investigate fraud. or to respond to a government request.

 We may also disclose your personal information to any third party with your prior consent.